Thank you for your response

 With softwares being used for preparation of accounts, today the Trial Balance from ERP system has automated a lot of processes.
 It includes ledger codes, ledger names, type of account, balance for the current period, balance for the previous period.
 Also for large organizations the trial balance can be extracted for any particular period.

-Looking at all the pros and cons, it is very clear that preparation of Trial Balance has lot of benefits and hence it preparation has become mandatory for closure of books of accounts.
+Looking at all the pros and cons, it is very clear that preparation of Trial Balance has a lot of benefits and hence its preparation has become mandatory for closure of books of accounts.
 Even today the Trial Balance provides an excellent base for preparation of financial statements and analysis of business.